TransparentSelf/transparentself.github.io/_posts/2022-08-17-Lost Meaning pt2.md

 ...but then sometimes.
 Life robs you of meaning.
 You hate the job you do and it seems like that there is no way out of the situation...

-But even that is a lie!
-Because if you look closely enough, there is meaning everywhere...
+But that is a lie!
+Because if you look closely enough, meaning is everywhere...
 And you can always *flip the script* so it's to your advantage.

 You can race against yourself on the job, find a worthy ally, and a meaningful aim even in hell...